Smugglers Way Household Waste and Recycling Centre (HWRC)

-You will find more information about the introduction of a Booking System at the Smugglers Way Household Waste and Recycling Centre on this page.
+You will find more information about the operation of the HWRC Booking System on this page.
 If you cannot find the information you are looking for here, please contact us by phone or email.
 If you wish to make a booking, you can do so here.

 You will need to provide the following information on the online booking form, or give these details to the Council officer should you need to make a booking by telephone: